dlchamp/TimeClock/README.md

     3. Install your dependencies - `pip install -r requirements.txt`
 8. Run the bot with `python main.py`

-If the bot does not run, make sure that you're in the project's root folder and not inside the `timeclock` directory.
-If you run `ls` (or `dir` - Windows) and do not see the `timeclock` directory, you should back out (`cd ../`) until you do see it, then run the bot again.
+If at any time the above commands fail, make sure you are inside the project root directory.
+If you run `ls` or `dir` you should be able to see the timeclock directory, main.py, and other files.
+If you do not see those files, cd into the correct directory before going through the above steps again.